FULL REPORT & TOOLKIT BROUGHT TO YOU BY THE CHILDREN'S MARTIAL ARTS INSTRUCTORS AT THE DRAGON GYM

 Over time, the instructors saw that this was inappropriate and starting modifying their martial arts curricula.
 In reality, they were just simplifying, in many cases, watering-down the program.
 A true children’s martial arts program specifically addresses the stages of development in a child and the four primary components of that development.
 As a child moves from pre-school to elementary school to middle school and eventually to high school and beyond, they develop in four areas.
 They grow physically, intellectually, emotionally and socially, and the combination of these four areas is commonly referred to as a child’s stage of development.

 A children’s martial arts program must account for the different stages of development, group the children accordingly, contain the correct curriculum and deploy that material appropriately.
-We don’t try to educate seven year olds and twelve year olds in the same class.
+We don’t try to educate 5 year olds and twelve year olds in the same class.
 The same is true for martial arts lessons.
-We’ve found that having four separate age-group programs is the best way to offer a high quality martial arts experience for children from ages three to fourteen.
+We’ve found that having age and skill/experience based programs is the best way to offer a high quality martial arts experience for children.

 Unfortunately, without the right information, many prospective students end up choosing an under-qualified (or perhaps mis-qualified) martial arts school, have a negative experience and develop a bad taste for martial arts.
 It’s my mission to spread the great benefits of martial arts, so it’s my goal to outfit you with the right information and confidence that you will choose the right children’s martial arts program for your family.